Skip to Content

 I usually add this to my watering can roughly once a month in the spring and summer.
 I don’t use it in the fall and winter.
 You can also use a diluted fertilizer for indoors plants if you’d like to—this can especially help with flowering.

-Pruning your plants is a great time to try your hand at propagation, too.
 You can propagate your hoya rope plant using cuttings from a single stem.
 Simply cut a piece of the plant that is a few inches long.
-Then root the cutting in water or damp sandy soil.
-(As always, I prefer rooting in water if I can so I can monitor root growth.)
+Then root the cutting in water or damp well-draining soil.

 The best way to encourage flowering is to provide enough light, don’t overwater, and be patient.
 You’ll likely have to take good care of your plant for a few years before it flowers.
 You can also consider fertilizing your plant in the spring and summer.